 Perhaps the most famous love story of history, that of Queen Victoria and Prince Albert, is filled with joy and sadness.
 Victoria is remembered by many as a widow in perpetual mourning, longing once more for the company of her beau, whom she adored.
 But how did they meet and fall in love?
 Was their relationship always good?

 Victoria – christened Alexandrina – described her childhood as ‘rather melancholy’, often just with her spaniel, Dash, for company.
-As heir apparent to the ageing King William IV, it was recognised by her mother, The Duchess of Kent, that her daughter might one day be Queen; she was raised under the strict ‘Kensington System’ in order to control every aspect of her life, and make her dependent on the Duchess and her companion, Sir John Conroy.
+As heir apparent to the ageing King William IV (her uncle), it was recognised by her mother, the Duchess of Kent, that her daughter might one day be Queen.
+She was raised under the strict ‘Kensington System’ in order to control every aspect of her life, and make her dependent on the Duchess and her companion, Sir John Conroy.

 The meeting worked: in her diary after spending time with Albert, Victoria detailed how she enjoyed the German Prince’s company and described him as ‘extremely handsome’ with dark hair ‘about the same colour as mine; his eyes are large and blue, and he has a beautiful nose and a very sweet mouth with fine teeth; but the charm of his countenance is his expression, which is most delightful’.
 Furthermore, she cried when he left in June.

 In contrast she described Prince Alexander’s appearance as ‘very plain’.